metabrainz/.github/CODE_OF_CONDUCT.md

 9. Do not abuse or game any of our projects.
 All of our projects are community maintained and abusive actions negatively affect other users.
 Do not use or create [sockpuppets](https://en.wikipedia.org/wiki/Sockpuppet_(Internet)), unauthorised bots, or any other means of circumventing the intent or integrity of our projects.

 Each project may also define a Code of Conduct of its own that builds on the MetaBrainz social contract.
 For instance, have a look at the [MusicBrainz Code of Conduct](https://musicbrainz.org/doc/Code_of_Conduct).
+Should you encounter a Code of Conduct violation and want to find out how we deal with infractions, please take a look at our [conflict resolution policy](https://metabrainz.org/conflict-policy).

 ----